fenago/python-journey/md/Lab_3.md

 [x] sorted?

-### Sets

-A
-*set* in Python is an unordered collection of objects used when membership and uniqueness in the set are main things you need to know about that object.
-Like dictionary keys (discussed in [chapter 7]), the items in a set must be immutable and hashable.
-This means that ints, floats, strings, and tuples can be members of a set, but lists, dictionaries, and sets themselves can't.

 #### Set operations

 In addition to the operations that apply to collections in general, such as [in], [len], and iteration in [for] loops, sets have several set-specific operations:

 ```